Here are some individuals and groups of significant interest.

 Little is known about this mysterious ‘Anonymous of MLM’ website.
 However, what we do know is, that “…this blog posts insider information about multi-level marketing (MLM) companies.
 Whistleblowers.
 We are especially interested in hearing from ex-employees of MLM companies, who know the inside stories…”

-If you have scandellous “too hot to handle” information that we at MLMtruth.org probably couldn’t legally publish, it looks like these guys will publish it anonymously for you.
-Their email address for submissions is email@example.com.
+If you have scandellous “too hot to handle” information that we at MLMtruth.org probably couldn’t legally publish, it these guys will help you to publish it anonymously.
+Their email address for submissions is firstname.lastname@example.org.

 One of our Australian allies!
 In their words, “MLM-Intel was created because I wanted to use my existing knowledge and skills to help educate, inform and advise consumers and others with a keenness to know, about the scourge that is Multi-Level Marketing (MLM).
 I believe MLMs prey on vulnerable people with cult-like insanity for their own financial gain.”

 MLM Intel’s site is an open source, collaborative, intelligence-gathering consumer information site, providing research and education on MLMs, and the legislative grey areas they operate in.